Nameless Star: Plot

 The next morning, Mona tells Miroiu that she intends to stay with him.
 Miroiu departs to purchase a new dress for her.
 While he is away, a man named Grig arrives at his house and the details of Mona's life are filled in.
 Mona has been Grig's lover for three years, though she is more like his pet.
-The previous night, they were playing roulette at the casino in Sinai.
+The previous night, they were playing roulette at the casino in Sinaia.
 Grig blamed Mona for his poor luck and sent her away to their hotel room.
 Instead, Mona attempted to run away.
 Grig tracked her down to Miroiu's house and has arrived to take her home.

 Miroiu returns from the store with a dress.
 Grig falsely introduces himself as Mona's brother, then sends Miroiu away to exchange the dress, telling him that Mona doesn't like it but is too polite to say so.
 After Miroiu leaves, Grig insults Miroiu, the town, and the townspeople.
 Mlle.
 Cucu arrives, and Grig concentrates his ire on her, using her as a symbol of what Mona will become if she stays.
 As Cucu attempts to leave, Mona asks her for advice.
 Hurt, Cucu advises her to leave with Grig and then departs.
 Mona tells Grig that she doesn't have the strength to resist him.
 In a last, desperate attempt, Mona asks Grig to abandon her; Grig refuses.

 Mr. Udrea arrives.
 Udrea and Grig go outside to discuss Udrea's symphony after Mona agrees to go with Grig if he pays for Udrea's English horn.
 When Miroiu returns, Mona tells him that she needs to leave.
-Miroiu presses her about when she'll return, and but her answers are evasive.
+Miroiu presses her about when she'll return, but her answers are evasive.
 Mona suggests that he name his star after her, because just like his star, he won't see her, but he'll know that she exists.

 Mona departs with Grig.
 Udrea returns to tell Miroiu that Grig gave him 5,000 lei to buy an English horn.
 When Miroiu tells Udrea what happened, Udrea replies that he doesn't think Mona will be back.
-Miroiu says that he suspected something like this would happen, explaining by quoting an astronomical law which he had previously quoted to Mona: "No star may deviate from its path".
+Miroiu says that he suspected something like this would happen, explaining by quoting an astronomical law which he had previously quoted to Mona: "No star may deviate from its course".